-Medical device MDS2 forms
+Medical Device MDS2 Forms

-To assist our customers in meeting their obligations for security of patient health information, Philips has taken the lead in publishing product security information and has taken many steps to enhance the security of our medical devices in response to customer requests.
+To assist our customers in meeting their U.S. HIPAA obligations under the 2005 Security Rule, Philips has taken the lead in publishing Product Security information.
+Philips has taken many steps to enhance the security of our medical devices in response to customer requests.
 When used properly, the security features of Philips healthcare products make it easier for users to meet their obligations to ensure the confidentiality, integrity, and availability of patients' health information.
-In light of the increased focus on medical device security and compliance with the patient-information security standards, the Healthcare Information and Management Systems Society (HIMSS) created a standard Manufacturer Disclosure Statement for Medical Device Security (MDS2).
-The MDS2 is intended to supply healthcare providers with important information that can assist them in assessing and managing the vulnerabilities and risks associated with electronic protected health information (ePHI) created, transmitted, or maintained by medical devices.
+In light of the increased focus on medical device security and compliance with the HIPAA Security Rule in the U.S., the Healthcare Information and Management Systems Society (HIMSS) created a standard "Manufacturer Disclosure Statement for Medical Device Security" (MDS2).
+The MDS2 is intended to supply healthcare providers with important information that can assist them in assessing and managing the vulnerabilities and risks associated with electronic Protected Health Information (ePHI) created, transmitted, or maintained by medical devices.
 Philips is aligned to the latest version (2019) of the MDS2 template.